 The individual will most likely require the use of postural support components and power positioning functions to assist in pressure relief, postural realignment and function.

 These components may also help with transfers, sitting tolerance and comfort.
 The power positioning options for consideration include power tilt and recline systems, power adjustable seat height, power articulating leg rests or a power articulating foot platform.
 Providing a power base that can accept oxygen, and eventually a ventilator, is also very important.
-Optional LED fender lights on the Q6 Edge® 2.0 and Q6 Edge® HD (standard on the Q6 Edge® Z) help clients see and be seen.
+Optional LED fender lights on the Q6 Edge® 2.0 and Q6 Edge® HD (standard on the Q6 Edge® Z and Edge 3) help clients see and be seen.

 Based on the mobility needs of an individual with ALS, they may benefit from a power base with the ability to accept full seating and positioning options, various drive controls, power positioning, and can accommodate a vent tray and oxygen holder.

-As the condition progresses, vent trays and TRU-Balance® 3 Power Positioning Systems (Power Tilt, Power Recline, 10” Power Adjustable Seat Lift with iLevel® and Power Articulating Leg Rests/Power Articulating Foot Platform) can be added.
+As the condition progresses, vent trays and TRU-Balance® 3 Power Positioning Systems (Power Tilt, Power Recline, 4.5 mph Power Adjustable Seat Lift with 12” iLevel® and Power Articulating Leg Rests/Power Articulating Foot Platform) can be added.
 All TRU-Balance 3 Power Positioning Systems are highly adjustable to meet the changing needs of a client with ALS.

 TRU-Comfort 2 Seating, which provides excellent comfort and pressure management, in addition to having an aesthetically pleasing look, is another seating option.
-To meet the ever changing needs of the client with ALS, consider the line of Synergy® seat cushions that provide significant pressure distribution, positioning, stability and comfort.
+To meet the ever changing needs of the client with ALS, consider Stealth Products® Cushions that provide significant pressure distribution, positioning, stability and comfort.